 In case you're wondering: this cream of mushroom soup is not low FODMAP.
 In fact, it's chock full of FODMAPs, so fellow IBS sufferers - I'm sorry, but this is not for you.
 This is one of the rare times I will post a recipe that's not low FODMAP to my blog.
 I wrote it before making the decision to feature low FODMAP recipes in addition to Paleo and Whole30 recipes.
 Ultimately, my goal is to heal my gut to the point at which I can return to eating things like this without having to worry too heavily about FODMAPs.
 So, I guess you could say that I'm saving this one for myself to enjoy in the future.
 In the meantime, I've put it here for non-IBS sufferers to enjoy (you lucky ducks).

 Can you adapt it for low FODMAP?
 Maybe someday, but as of right now, I am not comfortable doing so.
-If you’re looking for an amazing low FODMAP soup to warm up with until then, try my Instant Pot Chili con Canada.
+If you're looking for an amazing low FODMAP soup to warm up with until then, try my Low FODMAP Instant Pot Chicken and Rice Soup, Low FODMAP Leek and Potato Soup with Bacon (Instant Pot / Slow Cooker), or my Low FODMAP Low Carb Lasagna Soup (Instant Pot / Slow Cooker).

-The equipment I use to make this recipe include:
+The equipment I use to make this dairy-free cream of mushroom soup in the Instant Pot includes:

 - Chopping knife